alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

     url: /service-manual/design-and-content
 ---

-Carry out user research in every stage of your project.
+Carry out user research during every stage of your project.
 Do it continuously through each stage — don’t leave it as something that happens at the beginning and end of phases.

 Doing user research continuously will: